ooples/pine_script_docs/source/concepts/Plots.rst

 Merging two indicators
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you are planning to merge two signals in one, first consider the scale of each.
+If you are planning to merge two signals in one script, first consider the scale of each.
 It is impossible, for example, to correctly plot an `RSI <https://www.tradingview.com/u/?solution=43000502338>`__ and a `MACD <https://www.tradingview.com/u/?solution=43000502344>`__